aLpSabre/React-Recipe-App/README.md

 ## Overview

-This is a real-time Recipe App made with React.
+This is a real-time Recipe App made with React, Firebase and Firestore.

 Users are able to: